Proven-Paradox/shaper-system/Handbook.md

 You can draw strength for your spells from the power of your heart instead of your mind.
 You may use Heart in place of Mind when determining your Mental Offense.

 #### Heavy Hitter
 You hit so hard that you can knock your foes around without actively trying to.
-When you make an Attack and get a Result of 10 or higher, you can choose one of the following extra effects.
+When you make an Attack and get an [Impact](#impact) of 10 or higher, you can choose one of the following extra effects.
 * Knock your target(s) [Prone](#prone).
 * [Stagger](#stagger) your target(s) for a number of rounds equal to your Strength
 * Move your target(s) one space.
 In the case of multiple targets, you must move them all in the same direction.